sklise/Outerspace/README.md

 Outerspace
 =========

-A clean cut UI theme for Sublime Text 2 bastardised from the source code of [Soda] and [Centurion].
+A clean cut UI theme for Sublime Text 2 bastardised from the source code of [Soda] and [Centurion] and [Spacegray].

 Outerspace was made out of a want for less UI and more code.
 It's so minimal you can barely see it.
 No gradients, no 1px edges and not a thousand different icon sprites.
 Just color, shape and 14 [icons].